Tom has been an online writer for over seven years. He is enamored with everything related to cowboys, rodeos, and Western history.

 Cowboy on a Bucking Bronco

-The next several ones have cowboys riding bulls or horses, as that's the image most people have in mind when thinking about cowboys, even though there is a lot more to the life and lifestyle.
+The next several designs have cowboys riding bulls or horses, as that's the image most people have in mind when thinking about cowboys, even though there is a lot more to the life and lifestyle.

 In this first example, we have the tattoo with the term "cowboy up" on it, located near the bottom.
 The showcase is the cowboy riding the bronco, with his hat soaring off his head as the horse tries to throw him off.